Nitrino/easysubs/README.md

 ### Subtitles progress bar

 At the bottom of the player, there is a subtitles progress bar to simplify navigation between subtitles.
 Click on the progress bar to rewind the video to the desired point.

 ![word translation](screenshots/progressbar.png)

 ### Subtitles settings and custom subtitles

-- Upload custom subtitles
-- Setting subtitles size
-- Setting subtitles delay
+The extension allows you to adjust the size of the subtitles and their delay.
+The default subtitle delay step is 0.25 seconds.
+`alt + click the ➕ or ➖ buttons` changes the delay by 1 second.
+`shift + click the ➕ or ➖ buttons` changes the delay by 5 seconds.

+You can also upload your custom subtitles if they are not on the video service.

 ### Addition features